sikandaralilaghari/JavaScript-Codes/README.md

 Numbers and Strings in JavaScript:
 Javascript has only one number type: number, which can represent both integer and float pointing number Special  value = infinity 1/0
+NaN: Not a Number

+Numbers Method: toFixed(), toString()

+#Template literal show results by using back tick and write variable in middle bracket with $ sign infront of bracket